 How to build the application

 - Step 1: Create and configure the application

 - Step 2: Add an MS SQL Server data-source

 If you haven’t already installed Radzen follow the installation instructions.

 Start Radzen by double clicking its icon.
-After it starts you will see the My Applications screen which shows all Radzen applications.
-Initially this screen will be empty.
-Time to change that!
+After it starts you will see Create New Application screen.

 - Pick a theme.
 Radzen provides 4 visual themes out of the box.

 - Set the application name to RadzenDemo.